15 Non-Culinary Uses of Coconut Oil

 Noticing wrinkles and crow’s feet around the eyes can be really frustrating for some people.
 While it isn’t easy to completely get rid of these wrinkles, coconut oil can help keep things under control.
 Just dab a very little coconut oil around your eyes or any other area that may be affected by wrinkles or signs of premature aging and let it sit overnight.

 Regularly practicing this habit can be very beneficial in fighting wrinkles.
-If you haven’t developed any wrinkles yet starting this practice can also delay their appearance without harming your skin in any way.
+However, it’s important to note that coconut oil is high in saturated fats, which are linked to elevated LDL cholesterol levels and an increased risk of heart disease.
+Therefore, moderation in its use is advised.
+If you haven’t developed any wrinkles yet, starting this practice can also delay their appearance without harming your skin in any way.

 9. Diaper Cream